apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 2. In the selection of open-source components, after comprehensive comparison and evaluation of various indicators, we finally chose what was then StreamX.
 Subsequent close communication with the community allowed us to deeply appreciate the serious and responsible attitude of the founders and the united and friendly atmosphere of the community.
 We also witnessed the project's inclusion in the Apache Incubator in September 2022, making us hopeful for its future.

-3. On the basis of StreamPark, we aim to promote integration with the existing ecosystem of the company to better meet our business needs.
+3. On the basis of Apache StreamPark, we aim to promote integration with the existing ecosystem of the company to better meet our business needs.

-## **In-depth Practice Based on StreamPark**
+## **In-depth Practice Based on Apache StreamPark**

-Based on the above decisions, we initiated the evolution of the real-time computing platform, oriented by "pain point needs," and built a stable, efficient, and easy-to-maintain real-time computing platform based on StreamPark.
+Based on the above decisions, we initiated the evolution of the real-time computing platform, oriented by "pain point needs," and built a stable, efficient, and easy-to-maintain real-time computing platform based on Apache StreamPark.
 Since the beginning of 2022, we have participated in the construction of the community while officially scheduling our internal platform construction.

-First, we further improved related functionalities on the basis of StreamPark:
+First, we further improved related functionalities on the basis of Apache StreamPark:

 ![](/blog/ziru/platform_construction.png)

 ### **01 LDAP Login Support**

-On the basis of StreamPark, we further improved related functionalities, including support for LDAP, so that in the future we can fully open up real-time capabilities, allowing analysts from the company's four business lines to use the platform, expected to reach about 170 people.
+On the basis of Apache StreamPark, we further improved related functionalities, including support for LDAP, so that in the future we can fully open up real-time capabilities, allowing analysts from the company's four business lines to use the platform, expected to reach about 170 people.
 With the increase in numbers, account management becomes increasingly important, especially in the case of personnel changes, account cancellation, and application become frequent and time-consuming operations.
 Therefore, integrating LDAP becomes particularly important.
 We communicated with the community in a timely manner and initiated a discussion, eventually contributing this Feature.
-Now, starting LDAP in StreamPark has become very simple, requiring just two steps:
+Now, starting LDAP in Apache StreamPark has become very simple, requiring just two steps:

 #### step1: Fill in the corresponding LDAP